swax/NAISYS/docs/019-voice-agent.md

 ## The three tools

-All three are built on existing mechanisms; tool calls are forwarded from the browser to the supervisor's `VoiceToolBridge` for execution.
+All three are built on existing mechanisms; tool calls are forwarded from the browser to the supervisor's `VoiceToolBridge` for execution. **Chat-mode sessions only see Tool 1** — Tools 2 and 3 are dropped from both the realtime session config and the system message, and `/voice/tool` rejects them server-side as defence in depth. **Console mode** sees all three.

 | Tool | Mechanism | bob's LLM sees output? | Use |
 | --- | --- | --- | --- |